juanjosegarciaripoll/seemps2/docs/seemps_objects_hamiltonians.rst

     ~seemps.hamiltonians.ConstantTIHamiltonian
     ~seemps.hamiltonians.HeisenbergHamiltonian

-As example of use, we can inspect the :class:`HeisenbergHamiltonian` class, which creates the model :math:`\sum_i \vec{S}_i\cdot\vec{S}_{i+1}` more or less like this::
+As example of use, we can inspect the :class:`~seemps.hamiltonians.HeisenbergHamiltonian` class, which creates the model :math:`\sum_i \vec{S}_i\cdot\vec{S}_{i+1}` more or less like this::